saymrwulf/uhd/notes.md

-2017-04-22T02:08:00 - Late-night bugfix on financial RL environment (uhd) 2017-05-27T01:59:00 - Minor doc updates: linking to article on quantization (uhd) 2017-05-27T19:11:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd)
+2017-04-22T02:08:00 - Late-night bugfix on financial RL environment (uhd) 2017-05-27T01:59:00 - Minor doc updates: linking to article on quantization (uhd) 2017-05-27T19:11:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2017-05-27T18:09:00 - Quick fix, referencing a known issue from the official repo (uhd)